kavia-common/simple-notes-app-187551-187560/notes_backend/README.md

 # Notes Backend (Node + Express)

 A minimal Express backend for the Simple Notes App.
-Uses a small JSON file for storage (scaffold).
-This step sets up the server, middleware, health endpoint, and a notes route scaffold (CRUD to be implemented in the next step).
+Uses a small JSON file for storage.
+Provides full CRUD with validation, timestamps, search and sorting.

-## Features (Current)
+## Features
 - Express server with Helmet, CORS, and logging (morgan)
 - Configurable BASE_PATH (defaults to `/api`)
 - Health endpoint at `/health`
-- Notes route scaffold mounted at `{BASE_PATH}/notes`
+- Notes CRUD mounted at `{BASE_PATH}/notes`
-- Simple file-based storage module scaffold
+- File-based storage with search (q) and sorting, timestamps (createdAt/updatedAt)
+- Centralized error handling with proper status codes

 ## Quickstart